-The culture and values of Interogo Holding reflect the entrepreneurial spirit of Ingvar Kamprad.
+The culture and values of Interogo Holding reflect the entrepreneurial spirit of the late Ingvar Kamprad.
 Since May 2016, the business of Interogo Holding has been separated from the IKEA related business – although we share the same heritage and values.

 Our common values have their roots in the Småland region of Sweden, where Ingvar Kamprad was born and grew up.
 Småland is characterised by a stony and rather rugged landscape where the inhabitants were often forced to get by on small means and make use of the scarce resources at their disposal.
 Smålanders have a reputation for being thrifty and innovative with a straightforward, no-nonsense approach to problem solving in general and to business challenges in particular.
 This ‘Småland legacy’ is built into the IKEA culture and values, all over the world.